quantum-square/magic-square/doc/design_document_back_end-en.md

   - The solver ID can be used to start, pause, stop the solver, and synchronize matrix data
 + `SolverController` : contains some handlers for handling requests from the front-end, parsing parameters, and synchronizing results.
 + `SolverLauncher` : solver back-end starter, back-end program start entry.
-+ `BoardDTO` : data transfer object, used to transfer matrix chessboard data between the front-end and back-end
++ `BoardDTO` : data transfer object, used to transfer matrix chessboard data between the front-end and back-end.
-+ `SolverIdDTO` : data transfer object, used to transfer solver ID between the front-end and back-end
++ `SolverIdDTO` : data transfer object, used to transfer solver ID between the front-end and back-end.
 + `SolverInfoDTO` : data transfer object, used to transfer the solver information (including solver ID, solver state, matrix chessboard data) between the front-end and back-end.
++ `ClientSideException` : Client Side Exception Class.
++ `ServerSideException` : Server Side Exception Class.